Beloved monarch butterflies now listed as endangered - NewsBreak

 Nonmigratory monarch butterflies in Central and South America were not designated as endangered.

-The United States has not listed monarch butterflies under the Endangered Species Act, but several environmental groups believe it should.
+The United States has not listed monarch butterflies under the Endangered Species Act, but several environmental groups believe it should be listed.

 The international union also announced new estimates for the global population of tigers, which are 40% higher than the most recent estimates from 2015.